-House Majority Whip Shot Outside Washington
+House Majority Whip Critical After Shooting

 Brooks said several congressmen and staffers were lying on the ground after the incident, although he could not say how many were actually wounded.
 He did say he used his belt as a tourniquet to aid one of the victims.

-Press Secretary Sean Spicer tweeted early Wednesday that both President Donald Trump and Vice President Mike Pence are aware of the shooting and that “our thoughts and prayers are with all affected.”

-Trump later released a statement that said “We are deeply saddened by this tragedy.
-Our thoughts and prayers are with the members of Congress, their staffs, Capitol Police, first responders, and all others affected.”

-Shortly after the shooting this morning, several House representatives tweeted their well wishes to Scalise and the other victims:
+Shortly after the shooting, several House representatives tweeted their well wishes to Scalise and the other victims:

 Rep. Dan New House, “Praying for my friend @SteveScalise, Capitol Police officers, and everyone affected by this morning’s shooting.”